-This vegetarian sweet potato breakfast hash is perfect for a holiday or weekend brunch.
+This vegan sweet potato breakfast hash is perfect for a holiday or weekend brunch.
 It's easy to make, healthy, and, most importantly – delicious!
 The combination of sweet potatoes, Brussels sprouts, and vegan chorizo will please everyone at the table.
 Plus, it's a great way to use up leftovers.
 So give this recipe a try – I promise you won't be disappointed!

 Who doesn't love the leftover food from vegan holidays?
 There's always enough to go around, and it's so delicious.
 I always have trouble resisting going back for seconds… or thirds!

 This chorizo sweet potato hash inspired our rosemary and marmite roast potatoes and our hashbrown breakfast casserole; both delicious side dishes that pair well with all kinds of Christmas and Thanksgiving main courses you can imagine.
 It has lots of umami flavors brought by vegan chorizo and all the softness from roasted potatoes.

 - Sweet potatoes provide a sweet, earthy flavor and a hearty texture.